niltwill/various-stuff/Citra/readme.md

 # Citra custom layouts

+**I've made a very simple program in C# that can generate custom layouts for Citra, using three options: centered, side-by-side, in set bottom right.
+This should make it a lot easier to generate your desired values.
+[Download it from here.](Citra-LayoutGenerator.zip)**

-If you search for this, a popular link will lead to this [page](https://www.reddit.com/r/Citra/comments/afsq4a/various_custom_screen_layouts/) (this is set to private right now, but you can still [access it with Wayback Machine](https://web.archive.org/web/20230117050248/https://www.reddit.com/r/Citra/comments/afsq4a/various_custom_screen_layouts/)).
+If you search for this, a popular link will lead to this [page](https://www.reddit.com/r/Citra/comments/afsq4a/various_custom_screen_layouts/).
 I was not really satisfied with those presets, side-by-side or in set is not the best way to go.

 If we want to imitate the real Nintendo 3DS console as close as possible, then the two screens should be placed at top and bottom, so it is not exactly right to place the smaller bottom screen next to the enlarged top screen (and the inset option means you can never see that part of the top screen, so that's not the brightest idea to do either).